CBID2/Blog-posts/cle7y1i3f064eznnv1r2y0yyd.md

 ### Future Improvements

-Now that the app is up and running(click [here](https://www.shecodes.io/workshops/shecodes-plus-0a53b5fe-7c61-4aa6-9b22-f305bb004b91/projects/1460870) to view), my mind is spinning like a tornado with ideas on how to make it even better.
+Now that the app is up and running, my mind is spinning like a tornado with ideas on how to make it even better.
 First, I want to add the five-day forecast section so users can plan their outfits and avoid any unexpected rain showers.
 And let's be honest, nobody wants to be caught in a downpour wearing their best clothes to their friend's wedding.

 Next, I want to make the app more mobile-friendly for all those tiny screens out there(Chrissy Codes does not endorse phone screen discrimination).
 Finally, I want to add a daily motivational quote that pops up when users search for the weather in a city because everyone needs encouraging words in the morning.
 Man, I can’t wait to see those ideas come to life! 🤩